filecoin-project/FIPs/FIPS/fip-xxxx.md

 ---

 ## Summary
-This FIP defines and proposes the implementation of a meaningful subset of fire-and-forget externally observable events that should be emitted by the built-in Verified Registry, Storage Market and Storage Miner Actors.
+This FIP defines and proposes the implementation of a meaningful subset of fire-and-forget externally observable events that will be emitted by the built-in Verified Registry, Storage Market and Storage Miner Actors.
 These enable external agents (henceforth referred to as *“clients”*) to observe and track a specific subset of on-chain data-cap allocation/claims, deal lifecycle and sector lifecycle state transitions.

 While this FIP explicitly delineates the implementation of events tied to specific transitions, it does not encompass the full spectrum of potential built-in actor events.
 The introduction and integration of additional built-in actor events will be addressed in subsequent FIPs.